-The difference between chronic and acute conditions isn’t severity – it’s the likely outlook for that condition with treatment.
+Some people think the difference between chronic and acute conditions is their severity, but this isn’t the case.
+The actual different is the likely outlook for that condition with treatment.

-For example, although one is far more severe than the other, both a cold and a heart attack are acute conditions because, assuming you receive the necessary medical care, both can respond to treatment and then pass.
+For example, although one is far more severe than the other, both the common cold and a heart attack are acute conditions because, assuming you receive the necessary medical care, both can respond to treatment and then pass.

-In some cases, the boundaries are blurred between what’s considered a chronic condition and what’s an acute condition.
+In some cases, the boundaries are blurry between what insurers consider a chronic condition and what they consider an acute condition.

 For example, although asthma is a chronic condition, an asthma attack is deemed an acute phase of the illness.

-This is because with medical intervention / hospitalisation, such as inhalers, steroids, oxygen and nebuliser treatment, the asthma attack can be treatable and you can be returned to your previous state of health, although you’ll still have the underlying chronic condition.
+This is because with medical intervention / hospitalisation, such as inhalers, steroids, oxygen or nebuliser treatment, the asthma attack can be treatable.
+Once treated, you return to your previous state of health, although you’ll still have the underlying chronic condition.